Pimientos de Padron fiesta in Herbon

 The fiesta itself had a series of floats, children's activities, a stage with performers and lots of food, but the pimiento is the star.

-This is how things work – There are a series of eating areas, tables and food preparation areas.
+This is how things work There are a series of eating areas, tables and food preparation areas.

 The first thing that you do is head for a table that is piled up with brown earthen ware plates.
 These plates look like keep-sakes with emboss lettering and a logo of the Padron pimiento, but there is more to them than that.

 You buy a plate (2.5 Euros each) and then take the plate to a large serving table where people are quite literally frying pimientos de Padron in large cauldrons behind.
-You give them the plate and they cover it with the peppers and a couple of large chunks of bread – an amazing deal.
+You give them the plate and they cover it with the peppers and a couple of large chunks of bread an amazing deal.
 But it gets better, you can go back for as many refills as you want.
-This is what you get For our part, the initial quantity was so great that we could not have managed a second helping and I think that was the same for everyone.
+For our part, the initial quantity was so great that we could not have managed a second helping and I think that was the same for everyone.
 You also get to keep the plate as a momento.

 In addition to the pimientos, there are undercover eating areas where you can order (and pay for) BBQ meat, pulpo and other foods.
 There were cakes and a bar and, in keeping with everything else, the prices were much lower than you would expect to pay in town.

 All told I thought that this was probably the best fiesta that I have been to in Galicia.
 It was a real event, it was not commercialised or updated and it had a genuine purpose.
-I am also an addict to pimientos de Padron, so perhaps I am slightly biased, but if you are in Galicia in early August this really is a “must” visit fiesta.
+I am also an addict to pimientos de Padron, so perhaps I am slightly biased, but if you are in Galicia in early August this really is a must visit fiesta.

 More information